durandaltheta/hermesconcurrencyengine/README.md

 `ALL` is useful for doing a broad sanity test to ensure everything is working before a public release.

 `validate` output is stored in a log in the project root named `validate.log`.

-## Memory Options
-This library implements *quite a few* configurable optimizations for dynamically allocated memory.
-See [the memory primer)(memory.md) for more information.

 ## Debug Logging
 This project utilizes the [emilk/loguru](https://github.com/emilk/loguru) project for debug logging, writing to stdout and stderr by default.
 Logging features are provided primarily for the development of this library, but work has been done to make it fairly robust and may be applicable for user development and production code debugging purposes.
 See the [logging primer](logging.md) for more information.